 When you meet someone, you automatically take note of their appearance.
 This forms a first impression which determines future actions.
 Are they well dressed, laid back, professional or a mess?
-Well the same goes for the landing page of your website.
-The way that you design it, has a large impact on whether visitors opt in to your offer or instead click away.
+Well, the same goes for the landing page of your website.
+The way that you design it, has a large impact on whether visitors opt into your offer or instead click away.
 So how do you optimize your landing page to drive the best results and to make the first impression of your website and business a good one?
-Here are 7 landing page design tips which can help you get your page in tip top shape.
+Here are 7 landing page design tips that can help you get your page in tip-top shape.

 With the growing popularity of smart phones and tablets, overlooking how your landing page appears and functions on mobile devices will be detrimental to converting new customers.
 As of this year, mobile web access surpassed desktop computer access.
 Google has even updated their algorithm to prioritize results based on “mobile friendliness”.
 This helps to ensure a seamless and convenient experience for mobile users.
 With this in mind, take the time to establish a mobile responsive landing page that is intuitive and easy to navigate.
 Visitors will be more likely to opt-in to offers if finding their way around your page doesn’t feel burdensome.